-Eric Gansworth, a writer and visual artist, is an enrolled member of the Onondaga Nation.
+Eric Gansworth (Sˑha-weñ na-saeˀ), a writer and visual artist, is an enrolled member of the Onondaga Nation.
 He was raised at the Tuscarora Nation, near Niagara Falls, New York.
 Currently, he is a Professor of English and Lowery Writer-in-Residence at Canisius College in Buffalo, New York.
 In 2016, he was NEH Distinguished Visiting Professor at Colgate University.
 Gansworth's work uses synthesized verbal and visual images from the Haudenosaunee cosmology world, popular culture, and current indigenous life.

-His novels, Indian Summers (Michigan State University Press 1998), Smoke Dancing (MSUP 2004), Mending Skins (University of Nebraska Press 2005), Extra Indians (Milkweed Editions, 2010), the Young Adult novel, If I Ever Get Out of Here and Give Me Some Truth (Scholastic/Arthur A. Levine, 2013), the collections of poems, Nickel Eclipse: Iroquois Moon (MSUP 2000) and A Half-Life of Cardio-Pulmonary Function, (Syracuse University Press 2008), and Breathing the Monster Alive, (Bright Hill) poems, personal essays, all feature paintings as integral parts of their narratives.
+His novels, Indian Summers (Michigan State University Press 1998), Smoke Dancing (MSUP 2004), Mending Skins (University of Nebraska Press 2005), Extra Indians (Milkweed Editions, 2010), the Young Adult novels, If I Ever Get Out of Here and Give Me Some Truth (Scholastic/Arthur A. Levine, 2013, 2018), the collections of poems, Nickel Eclipse: Iroquois Moon (MSUP 2000) and A Half-Life of Cardio-Pulmonary Function, (Syracuse University Press 2008), and Breathing the Monster Alive, (Bright Hill) poems, personal essays, all feature paintings as integral parts of their narratives.
 His twelfth book is Apple (Skin to the Core), a Young Adult memoir-in-verse with images.
 It was published in 2020, as part of the launch list for Levine-Querido.
 His first full length performance/play, Re-Creation Story, premiered as a staged reading in 2008’s Native Theater Festival at the Public Theater in New York City.
 Theater commissions, Home Fires and Reservation Roads, (a performance), premiered at the State University of New York at Oneonta, and Rabbit Dance, at Ohio Northern University, both in 2011.
 From the Western Door to the Lower West Side, (White Pine, 2009) is a volume of poems in response to images by social documentary photographer, Milton Rogovin.
 An anthology he edited, Sovereign Bones (Nation Books, 2007), focused on Creative Non-fiction from Indigenous writers and artists exploring the link between art and cultural survival.

-He served 11 years on the Board of Directors of Hallwalls Contemporary Arts Center and has served terms on panels for the Arts Council of Buffalo and Erie County and the New York State Council on the Arts Literature Panel, and on the Artists Advisory Committee for the New York Foundation for the Arts and the Administration for Native Americans.
-He was also an artist in the Herd About Buffalo Project.
+Gansworth served 11 years on the Board of Directors of Hallwalls Contemporary Arts Center and has served on panels for the New York State Council on the Arts Literature Panel, and on the Artists Advisory Committee for the New York Foundation for the Arts and the Administration for Native Americans.
+He was an artist selected for the Herd About Buffalo Project.
 In 2017, he was selected for inclusion in the public arts project, LIT CITY.
 This multi-organization effort includes streetlight banners of 15 writers, celebrating Buffalo’s Literary Legacy, along a section of Washington Street designated as Buffalo’s Literary Corridor.
 An additional component features the names of these writers sandblasted into the public park that shares space with the Central Public Library, and a short performance video.